steven-walton/hagura/_posts/2017-11-09-hydrographs-in-python.markdown

 ## Plotting the figure

 Next, we want to set up our figure, which will consist of 3 subplots on a single 11" x 17" sheet.
-We will also need to setup a secondary axis for plotting our precipitation data.
+We will also need to create a secondary axis for plotting our precipitation data.

 ```
 plt.style.use('ggplot') # My personal preference for plotstyle